15+ Best Resin 3D Printers [2024 Update]

 best resin printer

-Elegoo Saturn is a resin 3D printer with a build volume of 192 x 120 x 200 mm and runs on an open platform.
-It has an 8.9 inches 4K mono display, supports various resin materials, and offers good print speed and accuracy.
+Elegoo Saturn S 3D printer is part of the Saturn series with a build volume of 196 x 120 x 210 mm and runs on an open platform.
+It has a USB-powered charcoal-filled air filter and a 9.1-inch 4K mono display with 4098 x 2560 pixels.
+The Elegoo Saturn S supports various resin materials and offers good print speed and accuracy.

 best resin printer